adamluzsi/frameless/pkg/logging/README.md

-# package `logger`
+# package `logging`

-Package `logger` represents logging as a global resource, as most application log is meant to happen to the same place.
-The `logger` package makes it convinent to write your application that does application logging, that doesn't get into your way in your tests.
+Package logging provides tooling for structured logging.
-With `logger`, you can use context to add logging details to your call stack.
+With logging, you can use context to add logging details to your call stack.
-`logger` is based on `pkg/logging` but it can be configured to use any third party logging library thourgh providing a Hijack function.

 ## How to use